retrogrand/LogosOS/README.md

 This is where Crux enforces rules like:

-- “Always explicitly surface uncertainty in med-device risk questions.”
+- “Always explicitly surface uncertainty in business risk questions.”
 - “Never reuse a joking tone with this user after a distress-tagged session.”
 - “For this regulator tenant, always attach a prism trace.”